bjh21/usage-bot/README.md

 * `family = 'commons'`
 * `mylang = 'commons'`
 * `usernames['commons']['commons']` to the bot's user name on Commons
+* `usernames['osm']['en']` to the bot's user name on the OSM Wiki
 * `authenticate['commons.wikimedia.org']` to the bot's OAuth tokens (see [Manual:Pywikibot/OAuth/Wikimedia](https://www.mediawiki.org/wiki/Manual:Pywikibot/OAuth/Wikimedia))
+* `password_file` to the name of a file containing a [https://www.mediawiki.org/wiki/Manual:Pywikibot/BotPasswords](bot password) for the OSM Wiki
 * `user_agent_description` to something identifying who is running the bot.

+The settings relating to Commons or the OSM Wiki are only required for those wikis that the bot will be updating.

+Any OAuth consumer or bot password that you create for the bot should these grants:

+* Basic rights (`basic`)
+* High-volume editing (`highvolume`)
+* Create, edit, and move pages (`createeditmovepage`)

 ## Running the bot